Post-World War II rise and fall of the amazing Harry Stonehill.

-According to the man who first envisioned the amazing Spider-Man, the life of Harry S. Stonehill “would make a great movie by someone like Oliver Stone.”
+According to the man who envisioned Spider-Man, the life story of Harry S. Stonehill “would make a great movie by someone like Oliver Stone.”

 In 2011, Lee told Forbes magazine: